 - the quality of governance and effectiveness of a borrower’s anti-corruption framework (taking into account assessments made by the World Bank, the IMF, and other IFIs).

-Financial credits are extended only to governments, in support of anti-crisis and stabilization programs formulated and implemented by the borrower.
+Financial credits are extended only to member states governments, to support anti-crisis and stabilization programmes formulated and implemented by the borrowers.

-A programme supported by a financial credit should help to achieve macroeconomic stability, to improve the business climate, and to foster financial and economic cooperation among member states, ensure long-term development and preserve fiscal and debt sustainability.
-Policy implementation is measured by specific indicators and is evaluated by the Fund’s Council on the basis of reports from the EFSD Manager.
+The programmes should include measures aimed at ensuring macroeconomic stability and improving business climate, ensuring long-term development and fiscal and debt sustainability, fostering financial and economic cooperation among member states.
+Progress in reform implementation is measured by specific indicators and is evaluated by the EFSD Council on the basis of reports of the EFSD Manager.

-The minimum amount of financial credits is US$ 10 million.
+The minimum amount of financial credit is US$ 10 million.

 Investment loans are extended primarily to support interstate investment projects that spur integration among member states, e.g., in the power and infrastructure sectors, and big national investment projects.
-Investment loans are granted either to governments or to companies implementing such projects;
+Investment loans are granted either to companies implementing such projects or member states themselves.

 The EFSD only supports projects that cannot be financed from the market on financial terms that are suitable for a given project and at acceptable risk levels.